ProIg-Chaa/ProIg-Chaa/README.md

 ### About Me

-Hi, I'm **SHWAH KOO**, a Software Engineering student at South China University of Technology, and my GitHub handle is **ProIg-Chaa**.
+Hi, I'm **KOO SHWAH**, a Software Engineering student at South China University of Technology, and my GitHub handle is **ProIg-Chaa**.

 I mainly work on two kinds of problems: